 - oro/cafe verde = green coffee.
 Oro is gold because green

 coffee is like gold!

-—Andy Newbom is director of coffee for IPCoffees Speciality Imports and Andrew Russo is the founder of consultancy company Russo Roasts Coffee.
+—Andy Newbom is director of coffee for IPCoffees Speciality Imports and Andrew Russo is coffee and strategy specialist at Catalyst Coffee Consulting.
 The two authored Coffee for Spanish Buyers, a new guide to help overcome communication barriers at origin.